ManikantaPinabakala/simpleProjectsPage-ReactJS/README.md

-# On - Demand Session
+# Simple Projects Page

+- We will know about these two crucial things from the above project:
   - Identifying the State
-- Updating the styles based on State
+  - Updating the **styles** based on State